Statistics of correlations in nonlinear recurrent neural networks: Derivation of the effective action at large at order

+For the quadratic source contribution we only need the leading term at $\eta=0$, since any $\eta$-dependence would produce subleading corrections of order $O(\eta J^2)$ under the same scaling:

-We will check self-consistently that the diagonal components of $\rho_{ab}$ and $G_{ab}$ are order $N^0$, while the off-diagonal components of $\rho_{ab}$ and $G_{ab}$, as well as all the variables $\eta_{ab}$ are order $1/N$.
+We have checked self-consistently that the diagonal components of $\rho_{ab}$ and $G_{ab}$ are order $N^0$, while the off-diagonal components of $\rho_{ab}$ and $G_{ab}$, as well as all the variables $\eta_{ab}$ are order $1/N$.
 With this $N$-scaling, the leading terms at large $N$ are